umeshkumhar/ai-on-gke/tutorial.md

 ## Step 1: Provide PLATFORM Inputs Parameters for Terraform

-Here on step 1 you need to update the PLATFORM terraform tfvars file (located in ./platform/platform.auto.tfvars) to provide the input parameters to allow terraform code execution to provision GKE resource.
+Here on step 1 you need to update the PLATFORM terraform tfvars file (located in ./platform/platform.tfvars) to provide the input parameters to allow terraform code execution to provision GKE resource.
 Thise will include the inputs parameters in form of key value pairs.
 Update the values as per your requirements.

-<walkthrough-editor-open-file filePath="./platform/platform.tfvars"> Open platform.auto.tfvars
+<walkthrough-editor-open-file filePath="./platform/platform.tfvars"> Open platform.tfvars
 </walkthrough-editor-open-file>

 **Tip**: Click the highlighted text above to open the file on your cloudshell.